jan-keuchel/keuchel.dev/_posts/2025-09-21-writing-a-shortcut-helper.md

 ## Why bother creating a shortcut helper?
 If you're using a tiling window manager, you've probably configured a system that is tailored to your needs and solves sparcely encountered but tedious to resolve issues easily.
 This involves having some highly customized shortcuts for seldom encountered situations.
-Depending on how frequently you come across said situations, and, hence, use configured shortcuts, it can easily be forgotten.
+Depending on how frequently you come across said situations, and, hence, use configured shortcuts, they can easily be forgotten.
 This leaves you opening your configuration and searching for the shortcut in your editor, waisting precisely the time you wanted to save when you sat down and configured the shortcut in the first place.

 ## What was the aim for this specific shortcut helper?